run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

     ```

 !!!
 Note
-    The e Network operator will restart the DGX nodes if the number of Virtual Functions in the SR-IOV Network Policy file does not match the NVIDIA/Mellanox firmware configuration.
+    The e Network Operator will restart the DGX nodes if the number of Virtual Functions in the SR-IOV Network Policy file does not match the NVIDIA/Mellanox firmware configuration.
 TBD: Oz

 ## Additional Software Requirements